coryshrmn/glwrapper/README.md

 ## Features

-* Full support for OpenGL 3.2 - 4.5 core profile, and OpenGLES 2.0 - 3.2
+* Support for OpenGL 3.2 - 4.5 core profile, and OpenGLES 2.0 - 3.2

 * C++11 syntax, RAII with move support